What sets us a part?

 When asked what helped most in establishing our company back in 1973, Lola De Leon, Treasurer of De Leon Painting replied, “Guts, along with Hugo’s knowledge of equipment, materials and job specifications.”

 Setting their sites on success, Hugo and Lola De Leon began De Leon Painting in 1973.
 What began as a small family business with just four employees has grown into a successful and thriving corporation.
 De Leon Painting incorporated in 1981 and currently has fifty employees.
 Family owned and operated for over 30 years, De Leon Painting thrives under the direction of Hugo De Leon.
 As President, Hugo brings experience and expertise to each project.
-His knowledge of the ever-changing products and materials used in major commercial contracts and his ability to follow through to completion on difficult jobs has enabled De Leon Painting to win contracts with major corporations like IBM and Raytheon and to provide services for the most technical of clients, Kitt Peak and Mount Graham Observatories.
+His knowledge of the ever-changing products and materials used in major commercial painting contracts and his ability to follow through to completion on difficult jobs has enabled De Leon Painting to win contracts with major corporations like IBM and Raytheon and to provide services for the most technical of clients, Kitt Peak and Mount Graham Observatories.

 Classified as a certified minority business and a small business entity, De Leon Painting, Inc. is small only by definition.
 They are a large company in quality and commitment.
 Their commitment is to both their clients and their employees.
 Lola De Leon explains, “We provide benefits for our employees and keep them working year round so they can make plans, buy homes, and raise families in our communities.”
 This commitment to their employees has paid off for both De Leon Painting and for their clients.
 Many of their employees have been with them for almost 10 years and some employees are nearing the 20-year mark.
 The added years of experience and expertise of the De Leon Staff are evident in the quality of work done for each client.